-Having admired his work for a while (and written about it on several occasions), i expected this year to be different—it’s therefore surprising and deeply disheartening to hear Gavin Higgins acquiescing quite so readily in his work Velocity, premièred last night.
-Hectic, motivic textures on cruise control with some solid lyrical asides form the general thrust of the piece; nothing inherently wrong with that, but the material is cheap & Faberian, especially the textbook angular melodies with woodwind pointing; towards its conclusion it even threatens to cross the line into full-on ersatz Knussen, but thankfully, Higgins at least knows better than that.
+Having admired his work for a while (and written about it on several occasions), i expected this year to be different—it’s therefore surprising and deeply disheartening to hear Gavin Higgins acquiescing quite so readily in his work Velocity, premièred last night by the BBC Symphony Orchestra conducted by Sakari Oramo.
+Hectic, motivic textures on cruise control with some solid lyrical asides form the general thrust of the piece; nothing inherently wrong with that, but the material is cheap and Faberian, especially the textbook angular melodies with woodwind pointing; towards its conclusion it even threatens to cross the line into full-on ersatz Knussen, but thankfully, Higgins at least knows better than that.
 There’s not really the slenderest of whiffs of substance in Velocity, yet if all you’re after is a quick, meaningless fumble for a few minutes, you’ll be easily satisfied.

 If you haven’t already, head over to the Proms 2014 polls page to express your views about each of the 21 premières.
 As usual, i’ll keep the polls open for the next two weeks, after which i’ll examine and summarise how you all voted.